glyphr-studio/Glyphr-Studio-1/README.md

 More information can be found at [glyphrstudio.com](http://glyphrstudio.com) - and/or follow [@glyphrstudio](https://twitter.com/glyphrstudio) on twitter.

 ## State of the Repo
 On the Fourth of July, Glyphr Studio Beta 4 was released!
 Major new features are Importing SVG Outlines, Two Screen Edit Mode, and Full Unicode Support.
-Lots of little features, too – a full breakdown of new features can be found at [the Glyphr Studio Blog](http://www.glyphrstudio.com/blog).
+Lots of little features, too – a full breakdown of new features can be found at [the Glyphr Studio Blog](http://www.glyphrstudio.com/blog) or at the [Beta 4 GitHub Release Page](https://github.com/mattlag/Glyphr-Studio/releases/tag/v0.4.0).

 Export TTX has been deprecated, but that’s only because we’re planning on enabling Export SVG font in Beta 5.
 During July, we’ll be pinging the community – asking for new feature ideas, and probably having a vote on what other stuff we should ship with Beta 5.
 There is kind of a running list of feature ideas over at the [Issues List]( https://github.com/mattlag/Glyphr-Studio/issues?labels=&page=1&state=open).